 This manifesto does not describe Agile as a methodology, tool, and technique, etc. Its main focus is the added value of self-organizing teams.

 How Agile Works?

-Agile helps to predict the future, but soon, making assumptions more probable soon is always easy to predict rather than what will happen after years.
+Agile helps predict the future, but soon, making assumptions more probable is always easy to predict rather than what will happen after years.

-Project management, helps us like rolling wave planning to make a plan for five years around.
-We prefer to get a detailed year plan and rest we plan later on once things get clearer.
+Project management helps us like rolling wave planning to make a plan for five years around.
+We prefer to get a detailed year plan, and the rest we plan later on once things get clearer.

 What is a Sprint in Agile?

-A particular period required to complete a project-task is known as a sprint.
-Sprint can a single or multiple depending upon the complexity of any project.
+A particular period required to complete a project task is known as a sprint.
+Sprint can be a single or multiple depending upon the complexity of any project.

 Every sprint should be a value-added one.
 Sprint should be reviewed and assessed by the team and customer/client.